 Hector’s research centers on two related areas: 1) Indigeneity, race, and colonialism; and 2) place, space, and power.
 He analyzes contestations over land, territory, and the environment in the Americas, with a focus on Central America.
 His decolonial methodology employs mixed qualitative methods to foreground Indigenous ontologies and epistemologies.
 His current project examines the production of Indigenous territory in settler colonial contexts.
 His next project will explore the relationship between environmental justice and decolonization.

-Hector’s dissertation research has been funded by a Mellon/ACLS Dissertation Completion Fellowship from the American Council of Learned Societies; a Graduate Student Research Fellowship from the National Science Foundation; and a Chancellor’s Fellowship from the University of California, Berkeley.
-He has received research awards from various units on campus: the Native American Studies program, the Center for Race and Gender, the Myer’s Center for Research of Native American Issues, and the Ethnic Studies department.
+Hector’s research has been funded by a Mellon/ACLS Dissertation Completion Fellowship from the American Council of Learned Societies; a Graduate Student Research Fellowship from the National Science Foundation; and a competitive Chancellor’s Fellowship from the University of California, Berkeley.
+He has received competitive research awards from various units on campus: the Native American Studies program, the Center for Race and Gender, the Myer’s Center for Research of Native American Issues, and the Ethnic Studies department.